agradess/scrimba_react_course/README.md

 ## Solo Project 1 - Digital Business Card
 Static page that provides a brief summary of my experience, and links to my Github and LinkedIn.
 ## Solo Project 4 - Quizzical
-\[In progress\] A trivia game that is connected to the Open Trivia Database.
+A trivia game that is connected to the Open Trivia Database API.
 Provides a variety of questions from different categories and different difficulty levels.